SofaDefrost/SofaGym/examples/tutorials/CartPole/CartPole_Tutorial.md

 python rl.py -e cartpole-v0 -a PPO -fr SB3 -ep 3 -ne 8
 ```

-To evaluate our trained agent, we also use the `rl.py` script, but instead of training we choose to test the agent by setting the training argument `-tr` to none and adding the testing flag argument `-te`.
+To evaluate our trained agent, we also use the `rl.py` script, but instead of training, we choose to test the agent by setting the training argument `-tr` to none and adding the testing flag argument `-te`.
 The number of evaluation episodes is set to `5` using the number of testing episodes argument `-tn`.
 We also need to specify the path of the saved model to be evaluated `-md`, which should be in the working directory with the following format "`Results/env_name/algo_name/model_name`".

 ```bash
 python rl.py -e cartpole-v0 -a PPO -fr SB3 -tr none -te -tn 5 -md Results/cartpole-v0/PPO/model_name